Massage may be one piece. Let’s put the whole puzzle together.

 Do you bill insurance?

 To find out whether massage is a covered benefit on your plan, call the customer service number on the back of your insurance card.
 You may also want to ask how many yearly sessions are covered and whether charges apply to your deductible.
-If you have further questions, please contact me at firstname.lastname@example.org.
+If you have further questions, please contact Michael

 Injuries sustained in car accidents are covered at no cost to you, though your personal injury protection (required by Oregon law).
-I can bill any massage used to treat these injuries through your auto insurance carrier.
+Michael can bill any massage used to treat these injuries through your auto insurance carrier.
 To do so, you will need a prescription from a physician.
-If you have questions about this, please contact me.
+If you have questions about this, please contact Michael.

 Do you offer other services?

-Along my being licensed in massage, I am a certified holistic nutritionist.
-I have found that addressing the body from the inside, along with massage, is a powerful approach.
+Along with being licensed in massage, Michael is a certified holistic nutritionist.
+He has found that addressing the body from the inside, along with massage, is a powerful approach.
 In particular, the two combine well in addressing inflammation (which leads to pain, depression, chronic disease and more) and in addressing adrenal fatigue (which leads to low energy, poor sleep, anxiety and more).

-Specifically, I offer nutritional consultations, targeted supplements and meditation training, all with an eye toward making daily healthy choices as easy as possible, even for people with busy lives.
+Specifically, Michael offers nutritional consultations, targeted supplements and meditation training, all with an eye toward making daily healthy choices as easy as possible, even for people with busy lives.

 Do you offer other types of massage?

-Yes, and no. I’ve been trained in many other styles of bodywork: myofascial release, deep tissue, structural integration, tui na, and Swedish massage.
-Many of these techniques will be used within our sessions.
-I have found that in bodywork the best results come from a blending of techniques, rather than a separation of them.
-For my purposes, working on a mat within a Thai massage framework is the most comfortable method, for me and you.
-Exclusively working this way for years has made it to where all of the other techniques that I’ve learned are best applied (in my sessions) on the floor level mat.
+Yes, and no. Michael has been trained in many other styles of bodywork: myofascial release, deep tissue, structural integration, tui na, and Swedish massage.
+Many of these techniques will be used within your sessions.
+He has found that in bodywork the best results come from a blending of techniques, rather than a separation of them.
+For our purposes, working on a mat within a Thai massage framework is the most comfortable method, for Michael and for you.
+Exclusively working this way for years has made it to where all of the other techniques that he has learned are best applied on the floor level mat.

-Long story short, the massage I offer is a blend of techniques.
-Thai massage is the basis for the majority of it, so that is the title I use.
+Long story short, the massage Michael offers is a blend of techniques.
+Thai massage is the basis for the majority of it, so that is the title he uses.